-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant cis-1,2- Dichloro- Ethylene (ppb) <0.5 1/24/23 70 70 NO Discharge from industrial chemical factories Some people who drink water containing cis-1,2-dichloroethylene in excess of the MCL over many years could experience problems with their liver.
-Trans-1,2-Dichloro- ethylene (ppb) <0.5 1/24/23 100 100 NO Discharge from industrial chemical factories Some people who drink water containing trans-1,2-dichloroethylene well in excess of the MCL over many years could experience problems with their liver.
-Dichloro- methane (ppb) 5 0 Discharge from pharmaceutical and chemical factories Some people who drink water containing dichloromethane in excess of the MCL over many years could have liver problems and may have an increased risk of getting cancer.
-1,2- Dichloropropane (ppb) <0.5 1/24/23 5 0 NO Discharge from industrial chemical factories Some people who drink water containing 1,2-dichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.
-Ethylbenzene (ppb) <0.5 1/24/23 700 700 NO Discharge from petroleum factories Some people who drink water containing ethylbenzene well in excess of the MCL over many years could experience problems with their liver or kidneys.
-Haloacetic Acids (HAA) (ppb) <1 7/13/23 60 N/A NO By-product of drinking water disinfection Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-Methyl tertiary-butyl ether (MtBE) (ppb) <0.5 1/24/23 13 13 NO A gasoline additive The New Hampshire Bureau of Health Risk Assessment considers MtBE a possible human carcinogen.
-Some people who drink water containing MtBE in excess of the MCL over many years could experience problems with their kidneys and may have an increased risk of getting cancer.
-Styrene (ppb) <0.5 1/24/23 100 100 NO Discharge from rubber and plastic factories; leaching from landfills Some people who drink water containing styrene well in excess of the MCL over many years could have problems with their liver, kidneys, or circulatory system.
-Tetrachloroethylene (ppb) <0.5 1/24/23 5 0 NO Discharge from factories and dry cleaners Some people who drink water containing tetrachloroethylene in excess of the MCL over many years could have problems with their liver and may have an increased risk of getting cancer.
-1,2,4- Trichlorobenzene (ppb) <0.5 1/24/23 70 70 NO Discharge from textile-finishing factories Some people who drink water containing 1,2,4-trichlorobenzene well in excess of the MCL over many years could experience changes in their adrenal glands.
-1,1,1-Trichloroethane (ppb) <0.5 1/24/23 200 200 NO Discharge from metal degreasing sites and other factories Some people who drink water containing 1,1,1-trichloroethane in excess of the MCL over many years could experience problems with their liver, nervous system, or circulatory system.
-1,1,2-Trichloroethane (ppb) <0.5 1/24/23 5 3 NO Discharge from industrial chemical factories Some people who drink water containing 1,1,2-trichloroethane well in excess of the MCL over many years could have problems with their liver, kidneys, or immune systems.
-Trichloro- ethylene (ppb) <0.5 1/24/23 5 0 NO Discharge from metal degreasing sites and other factories Some people who drink water containing trichloroethylene in excess of the MCL over many years could experience problems with their liver and may have an increased risk of getting cancer.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant cis-1,2- Dichloro- Ethylene (ppb) <0.5 1/17/24 70 70 NO Discharge from industrial chemical factories Some people who drink water containing cis-1,2-dichloroethylene more than the MCL over many years could experience problems with their liver.
+Trans-1,2-Dichloro- ethylene (ppb) <0.5 1/17/24 100 100 NO Discharge from industrial chemical factories Some people who drink water containing trans-1,2-dichloroethylene well more than the MCL over many years could experience problems with their liver.
+Dichloro- methane (ppb) 5 0 Discharge from pharmaceutical and chemical factories Some people who drink water containing dichloromethane more than the MCL over many years could have liver problems and may have an increased risk of getting cancer.
+1,2- Dichloropropane (ppb) <0.5 1/17/24 5 0 NO Discharge from industrial chemical factories Some people who drink water containing 1,2-dichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.
+Ethylbenzene (ppb) <0.5 1/17/24 700 700 NO Discharge from petroleum factories Some people who drink water containing ethylbenzene well in excess of the MCL over many years could experience problems with their liver or kidneys.
+Haloacetic Acids (HAA) (ppb) <1 7/11/24 60 N/A NO By-product of drinking water disinfection Some people who drink water containing haloacetic acids more than the MCL over many years may have an increased risk of getting cancer.
+Methyl tertiary-butyl ether (MtBE) (ppb) <0.5 1/17/24 13 13 NO A gasoline additive The New Hampshire Bureau of Health Risk Assessment considers MtBE a possible human carcinogen.
+Some people who drink water containing MtBE more than the MCL over many years could experience problems with their kidneys and may have an increased risk of getting cancer.
+Styrene (ppb) <0.5 1/17/24 100 100 NO Discharge from rubber and plastic factories; leaching from landfills Some people who drink water containing styrene well more than the MCL over many years could have problems with their liver, kidneys, or circulatory system.
+Tetrachloroethylene (ppb) <0.5 1/17/24 5 0 NO Discharge from factories and dry cleaners Some people who drink tetrachloroethylene in excess of the MCL over many years could have problems with their liver and may have an increased risk of getting cancer.
+1,2,4- Trichlorobenzene (ppb) <0.5 1/17/24 70 70 NO Discharge from textile-finishing factories Some people who drink water containing 1,2,4-trichlorobenzene well more than the MCL over many years could experience changes in their adrenal glands.
+1,1,1-Trichloroethane (ppb) <0.5 1/17/24 200 200 NO Discharge from metal degreasing sites and other factories Some people who drink water containing 1,1,1-trichloroethane more than the MCL over many years could experience problems with their liver, nervous system, or circulatory system.
+1,1,2-Trichloroethane (ppb) <0.5 1/17/24 5 3 NO Discharge from industrial chemical factories Some people who drink water containing 1,1,2-trichloroethane well more than the MCL over many years could have problems with their liver, kidneys, or immune systems.
+Trichloro- ethylene (ppb) <0.5 1/17/24 5 0 NO Discharge from metal degreasing sites and other factories Some people who drink water containing trichloroethylene more than the MCL over many years could experience problems with their liver and may have an increased risk of getting cancer.